w3f/Grants-Program/README_2.md

 ### Introduction

-The Small Grants Program  aims to be:
+The Open Grants Program  aims to be:
 - Fully transparent
 - Simple
 - Effective at allocating resources across projects which are beneficial to advancement of the Polkadot Ecosystem

-The Web3 Foundation Small Grants Program focuses on technology grants up to $30k, which are tracked transparently on GitHub.
+The Web3 Foundation Open Grants Program focuses on technology grants up to $30k, which are tracked transparently on GitHub.
 Have a look at [Web3 Foundation Grants](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) for larger grants and partly private submissions.

 You can find our areas of interest [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#areas-of-interest-for-technical-grants), as well as a list of previously accepted projects [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).